TheRyuCoder/Cpp-in-android/README.md

 cpp filename
 for c++ programming

-This setup also includes some esay short cut commamds It can be found by typing cmd
+This setup also includes some esay short cut command It can be found by typing cmd
-This file may cause to unlink some cammands like python If you face this knid of problem you have to uninstall Custom cammands
+This file may cause to unlink some command like python If you face this knid of problem you have to uninstall custom commands

 By entering rmf .bashrc
+rmf is found in .bash_alias after removing .bashrc
+It wont work